stephanrauh/AngularPrime-Dart/README.md

 it's a good idea to view it with the <a href="https://www.dartlang.org/tools/dartium/">Dartium browser</a>.<br>
 Please apologize this temporary problem.

+There's also a live Tetris clone running on AngularPrime/Dart: http://angularfaces.com/tetris/angulartetris/.

 <b>Compatibility:</b><br />
 Albeit AngularPrime-Dart is developed in Dart, it also runs in native Javascript (by using Dart's cross-compiler dart2js).